 Step by Step Guide to Incorporating in the Czech Republic

-- Time - only 7 days to incorporate your company
+- Time - 7 days to incorporate your company

 - Directors - only one director of any nationality is necessary for your Sro company